rohinigaonkar/gen-ai-news-plugin/README.md

 ## Features

 - Fetches latest Generative AI news articles using NewsAPI
-- Explains complex tech news in simple terms using Google's Gemini Flash 2.0
+- ELI5 (Explain Like I'm Five) button for each article, explains complex tech news in simple terms using Google's Gemini Flash 2.0
 - Weekly updates to keep you informed about Gen AI developments
 - Easy-to-use Chrome browser extension interface
-- ELI5 (Explain Like I'm Five) button for each article

 ## Installation